slackingsloths/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-from-fiat-proxy.0.0.1.md

 # Dynamic Payment Network - ERC20 - proxy contract

-You may be interested in this document if:

-- you want to create your own implementation of the Request protocol
-- you are curious enough to dive and see what is under the hood of the Request protocol

-Prerequisite: Having read the advanced logic specification (see [here](./advanced-logic-specs-0.1.0.md)).

 ## Description

-Similarly to `pn-erc20-address-based` payment networks, his extension allows the payments and the refunds to be made in ERC20 tokens on the Ethereum blockchain.
-The expected amount is fixed in the request currency.
-The Dynamic Payment Network computes the ERC20 amount at the payment.
+Similarly to `pn-erc20-address-based` payment networks, this extension allows the payments and the refunds to be made in ERC20 tokens on the Ethereum blockchain.
+The ERC20 amount is computed at the payment stage, based on the expected amount, fixed in the request currency.
-The payment is made through a proxy contract.
-This proxy contract does the ERC20 token transfer on behalf of the user.
-The contract ensures a link between an ERC20 transfer and a request through a `paymentReference`.
+The payment is made through the same proxy contract as `pn-erc20-address-based`, with the same parameters.
-This `paymentReference` is computed the same way as for `pn-erc20-address-based`.

 As a payment network, this extension allows to compute a payment `balance` for the request. (see [Interpretation](#Interpretation))